saltstack/salt/doc/topics/tutorials/walkthrough.rst

     and then set this value as the :conf_minion:`master_finger` in the minion configuration file.
 Restart the Salt minion.

-    On the minion, run ``salt-key -f minion-id`` to print the fingerprint of the minion's public key.
-This fingerprint can then be compared against the fingerprint generated on the minion.
+    On the master, run ``salt-key -f minion-id`` to print the fingerprint of the minion's public key that was received by the master.
+On the minion, run ``salt-call key.finger --local`` to print the fingerprint of the minion key.

     On the master: